gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Serious bug fix.
+Proper use of SESSION variables.

 == Upgrade Notice ==

-= 3.77 =
+= 3.78 =

-Serious bug fix.
+Proper use of SESSION variables.

 == Screenshots ==